Solving a problem with a business

 - a description of the problem.

-You can also ask that CBS get involved with your negotiations.
+You can also ask that CBS get involved with your negotiations or check the Legal Services Commission website for 24 hour advice.
 These requests are not accepted via email, please phone 131 882, extension 5.